-The latest research shows that babies don't need anything but breastmilk or infant formula for the first six months of life.
+Research shows that babies don't need anything but breastmilk or infant formula for the first six months of life.

 This is because babies' digestive systems and kidneys are still developing.
 Introducing solids too soon may increase the risk of asthma, eczema, digestive problems, allergies and obesity in later life.